salesforce-ux/slds-linter/packages/cli/README.md

 5. Open the generated `.sarif` report file.
 6. Make a note of how many components SLDS Linter has identified that you must update.
 7. (Optional) To automatically fix validation errors in bulk, run the `lint` command with the `fix` option, `npx @salesforce-ux/slds-linter lint --fix`.
 8. (Optional) To emit the configuration files used by `slds-linter`, run `npx @salesforce-ux/slds-linter emit` in your component source directory.
 Note that this command defaults to current working directory.
-These configuration files are discovered by your VS Code ESLint and Stylelint extensions to display squiggly lines in CSS and HTML files when opened in your code editor.
+These configuration files are discovered by your VS Code ESLint extension to display squiggly lines in CSS and HTML files when opened in your code editor.

 ### Troubleshoot SARIF Viewer Navigation

-If the SARIF viewer doesn't automatically go to the line of code when you click on an error or warning, follow these steps.
+If the SARIF viewer doesn’t automatically go to the line of code when you click on an error or warning, follow these steps.

 1. In the SARIF viewer pop-up window, click Locate.
 2. In the file explorer or code editor, locate the file.